 Best Unlimited Data Cell Phone Plans 2020

 Unlimited plans are the future.
 Nearly everything we do on our phones these days—from posting on Instagram to streaming a podcast—requires data.
-Some companies, like Sprint, are phasing out all of their non-unlimited plans altogether!

 So, if you haven’t already, maybe it’s time to say goodbye to data-overage charges and hello to all the cat videos you can handle.

 To learn more about carriers’ responses to COVID-19 see our updated page on the issue.